Policy

 5.

-remain in effect, and the employer will be responsible for the payment of
+Elective coverage remains in effect, and the employer is responsible for

-estimated premium, until BWC receives written notice from the employer
+the payment of estimated premium, until BWC receives notice from the employer

 6.